commercial-emacs/elpaso/README.rst

 ELPA and MELPA, building packages directly from upstream sources.

 ``M-x elpaso``
-  You may enter the full owner/package of a github or gitlab repository, e.g., ``magnars/dash.el``, or free-form keywords.
-If the latter, only github is searched.
+  Specifying owner/package, e.g., ``magnars/dash.el`` yields the desired github **or
-  As of this writing, gitlab's nascent search functionality is too rough hewn.
+  gitlab** repo.
+More conveniently, enter free-form keywords to conduct a github search.
+As of this writing, gitlab's nascent search functionality is unviable.  *First-time users will need to authenticate with both github and gitlab's GraphQL API.*

   If the target has not registered a recipe, elpaso will forge ahead by running ``package-buffer-info`` on the ``<name>.el``.
 If you are an author,